15 to 18 January 2026

 Thomas Winter, Germany's most famous polo player

-The standard area of play for Snow Polo measures around 274 m by around 183 m.
+The standard field for Snow Polo measures around 274 m by around 183 m.
 On the long sides, the boundary of the standard area of play consists of 30 cm high, mostly wooden 'boards'.
 On the short sides, the goal area, lines are marked out.

-To demarcate the area of play, the field is divided with a total of seven conceptual lines.
+To demarcate the polo field, it's divided with a total of seven conceptual lines.
 Each goal comprises two approx. 3 m high, tapered goal posts – known as 'pylons' - and is approx. 7.20 m wide.
-The posts are not firmly anchored into the ground, but give way.
+The posts are not firmly anchored into the ground and therefore give in.
 When a rider and their horse hurtle towards it in the heat of battle, these topple.

-Two goal line referees are centrally positioned behind the goals and wave a flag to show when the ball has gone into the goal, or has missed.
-A raised flag means 'Goal', a lowered flag means 'outside the goal and field of play'.
-Quite straightforward really.
+Two goal line referees are centrally positioned behind the goals and wave a flag to show if the ball has gone into the goal.
+A raised flag means 'goal', a lowered flag means 'outside the goal and field of play'.
+Actually quite simple.

 They started in 2003 with four teams, many years later there are over 110 horses and 24 players from over 11 nations.
 Of course, the weather is always the biggest challenge.
 Every year, several individual layers of snow and water are built, these must withstand all weather caprices.